BedrockStreaming/GuzzleHttpBundle/README.md

 ## DataCollector

-Datacollector is available when the symfony profiler is enabled.
-The collector allows you to see the following data :
+A data collector is available when the Symfony profiler is enabled.

+It allows you to inspect the following data:

  - Method
  - Url